 Qualcomm is forming a new company with Japan's TDK to develop RF filters, front-end modules, and other wireless components for navigating multiple frequency bands.
 Qualcomm plans to spend around $3 billion over the next three years to move TDK's filter and module manufacturing to the new company.
-That money will also be used to purchase several TDK patents.

 Last September, Qualcomm acquired Cambridge Silicon Radio, a UK-based company that designs chipsets for smartphones and Internet of Things devices, for about $2.4 billion.
 In 2011, it purchased Wi-Fi chipmaker Aetheros Communications for around $3.1 billion, the largest transaction in the company's history.